Akorede3133/budget-app/README.md

-This is a vanilla javascrpt budget application still under development.
+This is a vanilla javascript budget application with local storage still under development.